-DECLARATION OF INDEPENDENCE BY DAVID GARVEY TO THE DIRECTORS OF BASSARI RESOURCES LIMITED
+DECLARATION OF INDEPENDENCE BY JAMES MOONEY TO THE DIRECTORS OF BASSARI RESOURCES LIMITED

-As lead auditor for the audit of Bassari Resources Limited for the year ended 31 December 2013, I declare that to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of Bassari Resources Limited for the year ended 31 December 2014, I declare that, to the best of my knowledge and belief, there have been:

-- no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit.
+- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
+No contraventions of any applicable code of professional conduct in relation to the audit.